Hesperian Health Guides

 A boy putting a finger in his ear.

-(small sticks with cotton on the ends) or other objects that push the wax deep into the ear canals.
-This hard plug of ear wax keeps sounds from traveling easily through the ear and can cause an infection.
-Ear wax can also be a problem for children who use hearing aids, so these children's ears should be checked regularly and their hearing aids should be cleaned if necessary.
+Ear wax forms a protective layer on the delicate skin in the ear, helps keep the ear clean, and makes the skin waterproof.
+A small amount of wax is normal and should not be touched.
+Usually, the wax gradually moves out of the ear, but sometimes it builds up, hardens, and becomes stuck.
+This can happen because of cleaning ears with cotton buds (small sticks with cotton on the ends) or other objects that push the wax deep into the ear canals.
+This hard plug of ear wax causes hearing loss and can cause an infection.
+Ear wax can also be a problem for children who use hearing aids, so these children’s ears should be checked regularly and their hearing aids should be cleaned if necessary.

 Signs: